 Products containing little-to-no THC will not be psychoactive.

 Understanding the entourage effect is really important when considering which type of CBD you’d like to consume.
 Because CBD – as great as it is – is just one beneficial cannabinoid.

 But paired with other cannabinoids, terpenes, and hemp compounds, a greater therapeutic benefit can be achieved – beating the effects of any one compound in isolation.

 All CBD products are different, and not least because of the different types of CBD products, namely full-spectrum CBD, broad-spectrum CBD and CBD isolate.

 And while some people are drawn to CBD isolate as the “purest” form of CBD, this overlooks a very important factor: the entourage effect.

 If you want to get the benefits of the entourage effect, you’ll need to use a full-spectrum or broad-spectrum CBD product.

-It is also important to note that this theory is supported by the results of preliminary studies, so further research is needed to know the full extent of the entourage effect.
+It is also important to note that this theory is supported by the results of preliminary studies – meaning further research is needed to understand the full extent and capabilities of the entourage effect.